planetscale/docs/content/docs/performance-features.md

 ## Query de-duplication

-Your PlanetScale database protects your database from "hot" or duplicate queries by reusing results, so that multiple identical requests do not reach your database simultaneously.
+Your PlanetScale CNDb protects your database from "hot" or duplicate queries by reusing results, so that multiple identical requests do not reach your database simultaneously.

 ## Connection Pooling